Coronary Atherosclerosis

 Read More

-Simple Carbs - (Bad Carbs)
+Simple Carbs - (Bad)

-Simple Carbs - (Bad Carbs)
+Simple Carbs - (Bad)

 The consumption of simple carbohydrates is the main reason why many people are overweight.
 It is best to only indulge in these once in a while in order to avoid weight gain, and other possible health complications.